-Otto Hans Farwerck was born in 1922.
-In the mourning ad of his father (1964), he seems to be listed as living with his mother.
+Otto Hans Farwerck was born on 15 March 1922.
+In the obituary of his father (1964), he seems to be listed as living with his mother.
 His brothers lived in Nîmes (France) and Hilversum, but the way the latter is presented, K.J. probably lived on another address.
-I can’t find much about Otto Hans.
+O.H. joined his father at the national socialist movement and he worked at the Hilversum local government in 1945.
+That is all I have so far.
+He passed away in 1998.

-Willem Arnoud was born in 1925.
+Willem Arnoud was born on 12 April 1925.
+He also seems to have gone by the name Wick.
 As we saw above, in 1964 he lived in Nîmes.
 Of W.A.
 I’ve found a little more information.
 As you can see above, his wife is called Ch.
-Joëssel and he seems to four children (Johanna Danielle, Cyril Hans, Rémy Willem and Dorothée Colette, the daughters had five and four children respectively).
+Joëssel and he seems to have four children (Johanna Danielle, Cyril Hans, Rémy Willem and Dorothée Colette, the daughters had five and four children respectively).
 Joëssel appears to be his second wife, since in 1955 W.A. married a baroness called Wera van Boeltzig van Strenglin.
 The marriage took place in Hilversum, but the couple immediately moved to France (Bazincourt).

 Within 10 years the wife is called Joëssel, but the first marriage seems to explain how W.A. ended up in France.
 When his mother dies, W.A. lived in Bagnols s/Cèze.